Jorge-Pers/QR-Code-for-kids/README.md

 # QR-Code-for-kids

-Generate  a QR code for a kid and save it in the Desktop.

 The program offers 2 options:
 -kids less than 2 years old = M
 -kids equal or over 2 years old = Y